LibraryOfCongress/data-exploration/docs/pages/apidocs/all-tutorials.md

 Describes Sitemaps and how to get information about the frequency of updates.

-Background knowledge: None, but understanding [Sitemaps](https://www.sitemaps.org/) and [how the protocol works](https://www.sitemaps.org/protocol.html) is recommended
+Background knowledge: None, but understanding the basics of [Sitemaps](https://www.sitemaps.org/) and [how the protocol works](https://www.sitemaps.org/protocol.html) is recommended

 Use cases:
 * Determining how often collections or parts of the website are updated